-- Click in the material cell and choose New... and in a similar fashion to defining the concrete material, make the following selections: Steel-Structural, Europe, EN1993-1-1, and Ungraded - Ensure that the Stiffness is included by checking (ticking) that box, but the mass is excluded. - Name the material Girder and click OK.
+- Click in the material cell and choose New... and in a similar fashion to defining the concrete material, make the following selections: Steel-Structural, Europe, EN1993-1-1:2005, and Ungraded - Leave the material name as the supplied Iso2 and click OK. - Back on the Bridge Deck (Grillage) Material dialog ensure that the Stiffness is included by checking (ticking) that box, but the Mass is excluded.